-Note: During the year ended 31 December 2020, the Group recognised subsidies of approximately HK\$6,146,000 in relation to Employment Support Scheme under Anti-epidemic Fund provided by the Hong Kong government as part of the relief measures on COVID-19 pandemic.
+- (a) During the year ended 31 December 2022, the Group recognised subsidies of approximately HK\$2,276,000 (2021: nil) in relation to Employment Support Scheme under Anti-epidemic Fund provided by the Hong Kong government as part of the relief measures on COVID-19 pandemic. - (b) During the year ended 31 December 2022, the Group received compensation from insurance company of HK\$936,000 (2021: nil) for the additional cost incurred for the construction work arising from the typhoon.